 Photo of James F. Radke James F. Radke

-James Radke is a commercial litigator who helps clients resolve a wide variety of business disputes.
-Jamie represents auto dealers, manufacturers, franchisors, commercial landlords, general contractors, assisted living facilities and other businesses in connection with contractual disputes, franchise and distributor issues, landlord/tenant matters…
+Jamie represents auto dealers, manufacturers, franchisors, commercial landlords, general contractors, assisted living facilities and many other businesses in connection with contractual disputes…

 Photo of Patricia E. Reilly Patricia E. Reilly